caltechvisionlab/frt-rapid-test/README.md

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms of the [Apache-2.0 license](LICENSE).

 ---